-A. Definition: The average width of the buffer adjoining the AA is estimated by averaging the lengths of straight lines drawn at regular intervals around the AA from its perimeter outward to the nearest non-buffer land cover at least 30 m wide, or to a maximum distance of 250 m, whichever is first encountered.
-It is assumed that the functions of the buffer do not increase significantly beyond an average width of about 250 m.
-The maximum buffer width is therefore 250 m.
-The minimum buffer width is 5 m, and the minimum length of buffer along the perimeter of the AA is also 5 m.
+A. Definition: The average width of the buffer adjoining the AA is estimated by averaging the lengths of straight lines drawn at regular intervals around the AA from its perimeter outward to the nearest non-buffer land cover at least 10 m wide, or to a maximum distance of 250 m, whichever is first encountered.
+The maximum buffer width is 250 m.
+The minimum buffer width is 5 m, and the minimum buffer length along the AA perimeter is also 5 m.
 Any area that is less than 5 m wide and 5 m long is assumed to be too small to provide buffer functions.
 See Table 4.4 above for more guidance regarding the identification of AA buffers land covers.